TheRipperJhon/BoopSuite/README.md

 # Synopsis:

-BoopSuite is an up and coming suite of wireless tools designed to be easy to use and powerful in scope, written in python with semicolons, because I hate children.
+BoopSuite is an up and coming suite of wireless tools designed to be easy to use and powerful in scope, written in python.
+For Kali linux specifically.
+Any other distro will require manual installation.

 ![This Used To Be An Image But Now It Is Not. :(](Images/Run.png "BoopSuite")